deanturpin/superdean.com/README.md

 ## Rules

-1. __To set the date correctly__: move the hands to 6 o'clock, change the date to the day _before_ today, and then move the time forward to get the correct half of the day.
+1. __To set the date safely__: move the hands to 6 o'clock, change the date to the day _before_ today, and then move the time forward to get the correct half of the day.
 Never fiddle with the date between 9pm and 4am; _but_, if it has a [_phantom_ date](https://calibercorner.com/phantom-date/) then good luck!

 ## Brands to watch in 2023